xircons/responsive-authen-form-demo/README.md

 This repository contains a demo of a simple, responsive authentication interface featuring a login and registration form.
 Built with HTML, CSS, and JavaScript

 ## Features
-Login Form: Username and password input with required field validation.
+- Login Form: Username and password input field.
-Registration Form: Username, password, and confirm password fields with password matching validation.
+- Registration Form: Username, password, and confirm password fields.
-Responsive Design: Split layout with a decorative text panel and form panel.
+- Responsive Design: Split layout with a decorative text panel and form panel.
-Lightweight: Minimal dependencies, using custom CSS and vanilla JavaScript.
+- Lightweight: Minimal dependencies, using custom CSS and JavaScript.

 ## Demo
 ![Demo Screenshot](demo-image/loginpage.png)